jlegeny/clockwork/content/posts/2018-10-25-dgc-22-monkey-island.md

 ---

 A new episode of [Dos Game Club podcast][dgc-22] was released today.
-This 22<sup>nd</sup> installment is about a legendary game: The Secret of Monkey Island.
+This 22<sup>nd</sup> instalment is about a legendary game: The Secret of Monkey Island.

 I have been fortunate to be able to join Martijn, Florian, Mike, Philipp and